Global Kruskal-Szekeres coordinates for Reissner-Nordstr\"om spacetime: Conclusions

 \section{Conclusions}

-I have derived a smooth Kruskal-Szekeres coordinate chart covering the full maximal extension of the Reissner–Nordström geometry.
+I have derived a smooth Kruskal-Szekeres coordinate chart covering the full maximal extension of the non-extremal Reissner-Nordström geometry.
 This coordinate chart provides a global generalization to the standard inner and outer Kruskal-Szekeres coordinates and a smooth generalization to the $C^{1}$ global Kruskal-Szekeres coordinate chart derived in~\cite{HamiltonGR}.
+The same construction has been applied also to the extremal case, obtaining a smooth and global Kruskal-Szekeres coordinate chart for the maximal extension of the extremal Reissner-Nordström geometry.

+The existence of this coordinate chart, which is an interesting fact in and of itself, provides a simple alternative to the standard coordinate chart~\cite{Carter:1966zza,CarterRNext,Graves:1960zz,Hawking_Ellis,Chandra} for the conformal diagram of the Reissner-Nordström spacetime.
+Both of these coordinate charts have the property of bringing ``infinity'' to a finite coordinate value, thus making them a valuable resource to visualize and study the global causal structure of the spacetime.
+The standard coordinates of the conformal diagram achieve this by performing any generic coordinate transformation that matches the divergence pattern of the different double-null coordinates $(u,v)$ patches and that brings their boundary at a finite coordinate value.
+This construction leads to a metric which is at most $C^{2}$.
+By using a transformation that exactly matches the divergence behavior of the null geodesics near the horizons, the global Kruskal-Szekeres coordinates defined here leads to a $C^{\infty}$ metric.

+Together with the (Israel-)Klösch-Strobl coordinate chart~\cite{Klosch:1995bw}, they provide the only smooth and global coordinate chart for the maximal extension of Reissner-Nordström geometry.
+Contrary to the global Kruskal-Szekeres coordinates defined here and the standard coordinates of the conformal diagram, in which the metric contains implicitly defined functions, the metric in (Israel-)Klösch-Strobl coordinates is completely explicit.
+This makes them more suitable for analytic investigations.
+These coordinates however do not have the property of bringing ``infinity'' to a finite coordinate value, thus making the diagrammatic representation of global properties less transparent.

-The existence of this coordinate chart, which is an interesting fact in and on itself, provides a simple alternative to the standard coordinate chart~\cite{Carter:1966zza,CarterRNext,Chandra} of the conformal diagram in \cref{figRNconformal} with a transparent physical interpretation.
-Furthermore, the fact that it can be straightforwardly generalized to any static spherically-symmetric black hole spacetime whose geometry include an inner and an outer horizon makes it an appealing coordinate chart also in different contexts.
+Finally, the fact that the global Kruskal-Szekeres coordinates defined here can be straightforwardly generalized to any static spherically-symmetric black hole spacetime whose geometry include multiple horizons makes it an appealing coordinate chart also in different contexts.
 It was in fact recently used in~\cite{PG_OS} to draw the Kruskal-Szekeres diagram of the geometry of a quantum modification of the Oppenheimer-Snyder model.

-Together with the (Israel-)Klösch-Strobl coordinate chart~\cite{Klosch:1995bw}, they provide the only smooth and global coordinate chart for the maximal extension of Reissner–Nordström geometry.